 People who take insulin often gain weight.
-Insulin is a hormone that regulates how the body absorbs sugar, also known as glucose.
+Insulin is a hormone that regulates how the body absorbs sugar, also called glucose.
 The weight gain can be frustrating because keeping a healthy weight is important to manage your diabetes.
 The good news is that you can maintain your weight while taking insulin.

 When you take insulin, sugar can enter your cells.
 This makes the sugar levels in your blood go down.
 This is the goal of treatment.